waggle-sensor/waggle/wagman/bootloader/README.md

 # Burn the Arduino Micro bootloader on to Wagman:
-To burn the Arduino Micro Caterina bootloader on the Wagman, you will need a AVR ICSP programmer.
-These instructions have been tested to work with an AVRISP mkII programmer (http://www.atmel.com/tools/AVRISPMKII.aspx).
+To burn the Arduino Micro Caterina bootloader on the Wagman, you will need an AVR ICSP programmer.
+This instruction has been tested to work with an AVRISP mkII programmer on Ubuntu 14.04 system with avrdude version 6.0.1.
+(http://www.atmel.com/tools/AVRISPMKII.aspx).

 ```bash